Last Updated on October 28, 2023 by Electricalvolt

 The beauty of the alternating voltage is that it can easily be generated, transmitted, and raised or lowered by a transformer.
 The voltage is raised for long transmission to reduce the line losses.
 The line loss depends on the current and resistance of the conductor.
 The line loss varies proportionally to the current in the circuit.
-By raising the voltage the current gets reduced for transfer of the same amount of electrical power and as a result, the line loss reduces.
-At receiving end, the voltage is lowered to the utilization level through a step-down transformer.
+By raising the voltage, the current gets reduced for the transfer of the same amount of electrical power, and as a result, the line loss is reduced.
+At the receiving end, the voltage is lowered to the utilization level through a step-down transformer.

 Working Principle of Transformer

 The transformer functions on the principle of Faraday’s Law of Electromagnetic Induction.
 The law states that if a conductor is placed in a varying magnetic field, the voltage is induced in the conductor.
 When the alternating voltage is fed to the primary, the flux varying in magnitude and direction gets linked to the primary and the secondary winding of the transformer.